 - Investments in tax planning mutual funds, popularly known as Equity-Linked Savings Scheme (ELSS)

 - Investments in pension plans

 - Investment in Sukanya Samriddhi Yojana

-Section 24: Interest on home loan with a maximum deduction of Rs 2 lakh as interest payment on home loan.
+Section 24: Interest on a home loan with a maximum deduction of Rs 2 lakh as interest payment on the home loan.

-Section 80E: Interest on educational loan qualifies for deduction on full-time studies for any graduate or post graduate course.
+Section 80E: Interest on an educational loan qualifies for a deduction on full-time studies for any graduate or postgraduate course.
 However, there is no benefit on principal repayments.

 Section 80DD: Deduction of up to Rs 75,000 or Rs 1.25 lakh (in case of severe disability) on the medical treatment of a dependent with a disability, certified by a medical authority.

-Section 80DDB: Deduction of up to Rs 40,000 for an individual under 60 years of age, and Rs 100,000 for senior citizens on costs incurred for treatment of specified illnesses such as malignant cancer, chronic renal failure, Parkinson's disease and other listed diseases.
+Section 80DDB: Deduction of up to Rs 40,000 for an individual under 60 years of age and Rs 100,000 for senior citizens on costs incurred for treatment of specified illnesses such as cancer, chronic renal failure, Parkinson's disease and other listed diseases.